saloneeshah/Final-Project/README.md

 As the range of the variable is based on real dataset, we believe it's a good representation of reality.
 We'd assume a normal distribution(to be added)

 ## Hypothesis or hypotheses before running the simulation:
-• If goalie's direction is the same as striker's direction, then the goalie wins
+• If goalie's direction is the same as striker's direction, then the goalie wins(This is an assumption, not a hypotheses)

 • Strategic moves can increase the success percentage of a goalie